Use the Edit – Find function located in the browser to search within this document.

 • You do not obtain proper medical care and follow instructions as to treatment.

-• You do not submit to medical examinations if requested by the Claims Administrator.
+• When requested by the Claims Administrator, you do not submit to medical examinations

 • You fail to cooperate in an appeal of a denial of your application for disability under the U.S. Social Security Act.